 JavaScript Variable & Identifiers

-Now that you understand data and values, let's talk about identifiers and variables.
-By the end of this tutorial you'll know how to create variables, name them properly, and use them in your code.
+Now that you understand data and values, this is the right time to learn identifiers and variables.
+By the end of this tutorial, you will know how to name things clearly and store values the right way.

-Variables let you save data and reuse it later.
-Identifiers are just the names you give them.
-Getting comfortable with both is one of the first real steps in learning JavaScript.
+Variables let you store data and reuse it later.
+Identifiers are the names you assign to variables, functions, and other entities.
+Getting comfortable with both is one of the most important early steps in JavaScript.

 An identifier is simply a name you give to something in your code, like a variable, a function, or an object.
-Think of it as a label that helps you find and use different pieces of your program.
+It acts as a label that helps you find and use different pieces of your program.
 Here are the naming rules you need to follow:

 • Must start with a letter, an underscore (_), or a dollar sign ($)